Shaikh-areeb/Insurance-Claim-Prediction/README.md

 - F1-Score: 0.91
   Balanced performance across both classes.
 - Weighted Average:
-  Weighted by class support, these averages reflect the dominance of Class 0 in the dataset **Precision: 0.99**
+  Weighted by class support, these averages reflect the dominance of Class 0 in the dataset.
+**Precision: 0.99**
 **Recall: 0.97**
 **F1-Score: 0.98**